Mrmalik01/expense-api/README.md

 ## Description

-This API allow the user to create and manage their expense list.
+This API allows user to create and manage their expense list.